Last Quarter on

 Lunation 809 / 1762

-The Moon is 22 days old.
-Earth's natural satellite is moving through the last part of current synodic month.
+The Moon is 22 days old and navigating through the last part of the current synodic month.
 This is lunation 809 of Meeus index or 1762 from Brown series.

 Synodic month length 29.59 days

-The length of the lunation is 29 days, 14 hours and 11 minutes.
-It is 1 hour and 41 minutes longer than the next lunation's length.
-The lengths of the following synodic months are going to decreasing with the true anomaly getting closer to the value it has at the point of New Moon at perigee (∠0° or ∠360°).
+The length of this lunation is 29 days, 14 hours and 11 minutes and it is 1 hour and 41 minutes longer than the upcoming lunation's length.
+The lengths of the following synodic months are going to decrease with the lunar orbit true anomaly getting closer to the value it has at the point of New Moon at perigee (∠0° or ∠360°).

 Lunation length longer than mean